Emergency contraception

 For women aged 26 and over

-After a prescription from a doctor (general practitioner, gynecologist...) or a midwife, you can buy it at the pharmacy.
+After a prescription from a doctor (general practitioner, gynecologist...) or midwife, you can buy it at a pharmacy.

 Who can help me?